AyhamAAlqanni/Car-Rental-App/README.md

 # WHAT THE PROGRAM DOES
 This app provides a menu-driven interface to perform the following:

-✅ 1.
+- ✅ 1.
 Add a Car:

     1. Prompts the user to input car details (name, available quantity, rent cost, insurance costs).

     2. Creates a new Car object and stores it in memory.

     3. The car will also be saved to a file when the program ends.

-✅ 2.
+- ✅ 2.
 Rent a Car:

     1. Displays a list of available cars with their prices and insurance costs.

     2. Validates user input for car selection, rental days, and insurance type.

     3. Calculates:

         - Rent = daily cost × number of days

         - Tax = 5% of rent

         - Insurance (liability or comprehensive)

         - Total cost = Rent + Insurance + Tax

     4. Updates inventory by decreasing the quantity.

     5. Updates and tracks total rent, insurance, and tax collected.

-✅ 3.
+- ✅ 3.
 Return a Car:

     1. Allows the user to return a rented car by selecting from the list.

     2. Increments the quantity of that car in inventory.

-✅ 4.
+- ✅ 4.
 Print the Totals:

     1. Displays the total rental revenue, total insurance collected, and total tax collected from all rentals made so far.

-✅ 5.
+- ✅ 5.
 Delete a Car:

     1. Lets the user remove a car from the inventory by selecting from the list.

     2. Useful if the car is no longer offered.

-✅ 6.
+- ✅ 6.
 Modify a Car:

     1. Enables modification of:

-            - Available quantity

-            - Daily rent cost

-            - Liability insurance cost

-            - Comprehensive insurance cost

-        2. Ensures all updates are saved to the file when exiting.

-✅ 0.
-Exit Program:

-        1. Saves all current car data to a file (CarsData.txt) so that next time the program starts, data is preserved.

-# 🧾 Class Details

-    Car Class (in Car_Class.py): Represents each car with private attributes and provides setter/getter methods.

-    1. Attributes:

-        - Name

         - Available quantity